-Implementation Energy efficiency reduces waste and saves money in the long term Opportunities Energy efficiency retrofits create local jobs Implementation There is little precedent; organizing and coordinating will require Challenges significant effort.
+Implementation Opportunities (UPDATED 10- Energy efficiency reduces waste and saves money in the long term.
+13-20) Energy efficiency retrofits create local jobs. ====, Engage with the Town attorney to see what the Town could legally require of landlords.
+Implementation Challenges There is little precedent; organizing and coordinating will require significant effort.
 Many rental property owners are not local.
-Owners and renters financial incentives are not necessarily well aligned Resources Needed The Town could partner with an outside organization to facilitate this Task (human and material) Force.
-Anticipated Cost Staff time and/or contract support to help facilitate Task Force · · Leadership Town staff for giving the group a well-defined mission and keeping the group on track Partners Work with organization that facilitates stakeholder groups Time Frame Time frame to set up a Task Force depends on Board priority and staff/community capacity.
+Owners and renters financial incentives are not necessarily well aligned Resources Needed (human The Town could partner with an outside organization to facilitate this and material) Task Force.
+Anticipated Cost Staff time and/or contract support to help facilitate Task Force Leadership Town staff for giving the group a well-defined mission and keeping the group on track Partners Work with organization that facilitates stakeholder groups Time Frame Time frame to set up a Task Force depends on Board priority and staff/community capacity.
 Operating the resulting program would be a long term endeavor.
-Fit with Items 50% reduction challenge; Rental Registry; Renewable Energy Task Force Next Step(s) Develop Task Force charge 2.
+Fit with Items (UPDATED 10- 5080% reduction challenge; Rental Registry; Renewable Energy Task 13-20) Force Next Step(s) Develop Task Force charge 2.
 Identify relevant stakeholders needed to agree to process in order to make impactful change 3.
 Identify outside organization to facilitate Task Force 4.
-Commission Task Force Evaluation Criteria Savings from lower energy bills could be put towards other projects.
+Commission Task Force

+Evaluation Criteria Savings from lower energy bills could be put towards other projects.
 Keep energy dollars local.
 Reduces greenhouse gas emissions.